shakes76/PatternAnalysis-2024/recognition/s4644501_VQVAE2/README.md

 This architecture is distinct from traditional VQVAEs as it has a top and bottom level quantization.
 This allows the model to learn finer details and generate images with higher-fidelity.

-The loss in the outputted images is measures by the reconstruction loss times the quantization loss with a scaling factor that reduces quantization influence [1].
+The loss in the outputted images is measured by the reconstruction loss times the quantization loss with a scaling factor, $\lambda$, that reduces quantization influence [1].

 Both of these loss functions are Mean Squared Error which is the difference in the input image and output image for reconstruction loss and the input representation and vector embedding for quantization loss.
 The total loss function is therefore: